gatsbyjs/gatsby/docs/docs/validating-plugin-options.md

 ### Set default options

-You can use the `.default()` method to set a default for an option.
-For example with `gatsby-plugin-console-log`, this is how it can default the `message` option to "default message" in case users do not pass their own:
+You can use the `.default()` method to default a value for an option.
+For example with `gatsby-plugin-console-log`, this is how it can default the `message` option to `"default message"` in case users do not pass their own `message`:

 ```javascript:title=plugins/gatsby-plugin-console-log/gatsby-node.js
 exports.pluginOptionsSchema = ({ Joi }) => {